Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Outlook

 In this work, we present a simple and low-cost attack that allows a node in the network to deanonymize the validators associated with its peers.
 And to the best of our knowledge, we are the first to quantify the resulting lack of privacy in Ethereum's P2P network.

 There are several ways to strengthen the attack and deanonymize a larger portion of the network.
 Our \textsc{Rainbow} nodes ran with closed ports, limiting connections to the reachable part of the network.
-Running them with open ports would expand our connections and likely deanonymize more validators.
-Additionally, we only consider the first message for each attestation, but including duplicates would further improve deanonymization.
-Lastly, our method focuses solely on attestations, but other validator tasks (e.g., aggregation and sync committees) also leak information that could enhance deanonymization, potentially identifying aggregators before they self-reveal.
+Running them with open ports would expand connections and likely deanonymize more validators.
+Additionally, we only consider the first occurence of each attestation, but including duplicates would further improve deanonymization.
+Lastly, our method focuses solely on attestations, but other validator tasks (e.g., participation in aggregation and sync committees) also leak information.
+This information could not only enhance deanonymization, but potentially also identify aggregators before they self-reveal, opening up additional attack vectors.

 Given that our ``simple'' attack deanonymizes a large proportion of the validator set, the possibility of making it stronger in light of the outlined implications is evermore concerning.
 Thus, it is our belief that the development of a privacy-preserving mechanism for the Ethereum P2P network is of utmost importance, and we hope that our discussion of mitigations can guide future work.